neg4n/next-api-compose/README.md

 ## Introduction

 This library provides simple yet complete higher order function
-with responsibility of composing multiple middleware functions into one [Next.js API route][next-api-routes] handler.
+with responsibility of composing multiple middleware functions into one [Next.js API route][next-api-routes] handler in the pages directory router configuration.

+Learn more about the

 The library **does not** contain routing utilities.
 I believe mechanism built in
 [Next.js][next-homepage] itself or [next-connect][next-connect] library are sufficient solutions.